-The second EDS theme covers sessions broadly related to the topic of innovation.
+The second EDS theme covered sessions broadly related to the topic of innovation.
 A first focus lies on a better understanding and classification of inventors, breakthrough discoveries, and the role of crowds in evaluating innovative ideas.
 A second focus lies on international innovation and covers topics from cross-border innovation of both small and medium-sized enterprises (SMEs) and large multinational companies (MNCs), MNC innovation activities in emerging markets, the role of social norms, as well as the innovation of emerging market companies and how Western MNCs could respond.
 A final focus lies on business model innovation (BMI) and covers topics from a better conceptualization of BMI and its underlying sub-processes to a study of attention structure changes during BMI processes.
 The empirical evidence in this second theme comes from diverse settings, ranging from Dutch design firms to Swiss SMEs, and from sectors such as wireless routers, bionic prosthetics, mobile dating applications, to hydraulic fracturing and wineries.

 The third EDS theme focuses on how to manage key stakeholder relationships.
 Topics covered in this theme include the emergence of distrust and conflict among stakeholders, legitimacy and reputation, lobbying activities, public relations, global stakeholders, and firms’ responses to stakeholder attacks.